JetpackDuba/Gitnuro/DEVELOPMENT.md

 # Developing Gitnuro

+## Requirements

+- **JDK 17 or higher**: You don't need this if you only use the JDK installed by IntelliJ IDEA.
+If you want to build using the CLI, check this [section](#alternative-setting-up-jdk-for-use-on-cli).
+- **Rust:** Gitnuro is mainly written in Kotlin (JVM) but also uses Rust for some specific tasks.
+To set up your Rust environment, please read [its documentation](https://www.rust-lang.org/). `cargo` and `rustc` must be available in the path in order to build Gitnuro properly.
+- **Perl:** Perl is required to build openssl (which is required for LibSSH to work).
+- **Packages for Linux ARM64/aarch64**: You need to install the `aarch64-linux-gnu-gcc` package to cross compile the Rust components to ARM from x86_64.
+You will also need to use `rustup` to add a new target: `rustup target add aarch64-unknown-linux-gnu`

 ## Setting up an IDE

 If you don't have another preference, the recommendation is to download and install